jeffbass/imagezmq/README.rst

 try / except blocks that enable ending the programs by typing Ctrl-C without starting a cascade of error messages.
 They also perform frames per second (FPS) timing tests that measure the speeds of image transfer using the compressed versus the non-compressed transfer methods.
+They also show how to capture the hub response in the sending program, which wasn't needed in the simple tests.

 One pair of programs transmits and receives **OpenCV images** and measures FPS::